grantjamesjape/Grant_Jape_Portfolio/README.md

 ---

-## 🚀 Core Expertise & Tech Stack
+## 🚀 Core Expertise & Ability

-I bridge the gap between complex data and actionable business decisions, leveraging **7+ years** of experience.
+I bridge the gap between complex data and actionable business decisions, leveraging a **double Masters in Data Science and Machine Learning** and **7+ years** of experience.

 | Category | Tools & Languages |
 | :--- | :--- |